What We Talk About When We Talk About Love: "Mr. Coffee and Mr. Fixit"

 A man reflects "about three years back" on his struggle to come to grips with a couple of troublesome relationships.
 He was surprised to see his elderly single mother kissing a man on the sofa upstairs.
 He says his kids were crazy and so was his wife, Myrna, who eventually fell for another man named Ross whom she met at Alcoholics Anonymous.
 He remembers how his father died and suggests to Myrna that they "hug awhile" and have a "real nice supper," and she responds somewhat lukewarmly.
 The manuscript version titled "Where Is Everyone?" appears in Beginners (2009).

 "Gazebo"

 Set in a roomy upstairs suite, motel managers Holly & Duane discuss the disintegration of their marriage.
 Duane has been having an affair with a cleaning lady, Juanita.
 Duane tries to convince Holly that their love can be rekindled and reconciled but Holly does not agree.
 Duane is left hopelessly bemoaning the future he had envisioned with Holly.
+Though he is self aware that it might not have really been the future he wanted himself.
 The manuscript version of the same title appears in Beginners (2009).